shuyttr/DocumentStore/README.md

 ## Contact

-With any issues, complaints, or compliments, contct me at aroffe9@gmail.com
+With any issues, complaints, or compliments, contact me at aroffe9@gmail.com